-Replacing an old creaky bed with a new one, you add yourself 42 minutes of quality sleep – that was the average result in an experiment conducted by the British organization The Sleep Council.
+By replacing an old creaky bed with a new one, you add yourself 42 minutes of quality sleep – that was the average result in an experiment conducted by the British company The Sleep Council.
 And do not forget that the mattress should be replaced every seven years.

 2. Perfect temperature